-This communication is intended solely for the information and use of management, City Council, others within the City, and the Minnesota Office of the State Auditor and is not intended to be, and should not be, used by anyone other than these specified parties.
+This communication is intended solely for the information and use of the City Council, management and the Minnesota Office of the State Auditor and is not intended and should not be used by anyone other than those specified parties.

-The comments and recommendation in this report are purely constructive in nature, and should be read in this context.
 Our audit would not necessarily disclose all weaknesses in the system because it was based on selected tests of the accounting records and related data.
+The comments and recommendations in the report are purely constructive in nature, and should be read in this context.

 If you have any questions or wish to discuss any of the items contained in this letter, please feel free to contact us at your convenience.
-We wish to thank you for the continued opportunity to be of service, and for the courtesy and cooperation extended to us by your staff.
+We wish to thank you for the continued opportunity to be of service and for the courtesy and cooperation extended to us by your staff.